afnanenayet/diffsitter/README.md

 You can configure file associations and formatting options for `diffsitter` using a config file.
 If a config is not supplied, the app will use the default config, which you can see with `diffsitter --cmd dump_default_config`.
-It will look for a config at `$XDG_HOME/.config` on macOS and Linux, and the standard directory for Windows.
+It will look for a config at `${XDG_HOME:-$HOME}/.config` on macOS and Linux, and the standard directory for Windows.
 You can also refer to the [sample config](/assets/sample_config.json5).

+You can override the default config path by using the `--config` flag or set the `DIFFSITTER_CONFIG` environment variable.

 *Note: the tests for this crate check to make sure the provided sample config is a valid config.*